Today would have been my parent’s 61st wedding anniversary.

 I was six weeks old when our family packed up and moved to Pennsylvania so my dad could attend Eastern Seminary.
 My first sister was born during that time.
 Two years later he took an associate pastor role at a church in Kansas, where my brother was born.
 When I was seven years old our family of five moved to Japan (Okinawa, specifically) to be missionaries.
 During our time there my baby sister was born, completing our family.

-Never once did Mom suggest that her highest calling was to be a mother, though that was a role in which she excelled.
+Never once did Mom suggest that her highest calling was to be a mother, though that was a role in which she excelled and she loved being home with us kids.
 Throughout her life she demonstrated that serving Jesus was the priority – she was a “missional mom“.
 A talented vocalist, she sang at evangelistic campaigns and on radio broadcasts for the Far East Broadcasting Company, and served as music director off and on at various churches.
 One of my favorite memories of our time on the mission field in Japan is of going with her to an African-American church service on a military base.
 I was mesmerized as my white, red-haired, freckled mother danced up and down the aisles with the black choir, singing “Through it All” by Andre Crouch.

 Giftedness and Calling are Better Ministry Qualifications than Gender